JoinWebZero/sub0-challenges/README.md

 - 🥇 First place - Hacker who completed the most challenges over 2 days wins a Flipper Zero
 - 🥈 Second place - Hacker who completed the most challenges over 2 days wins a Gameboy

+> **Note:** the Open Guild team is awarding an extra 40 USDT for completing their challenges.
+Complete the ink! challenges and you'll be geared up to submit your own dapp to the ink! track and win an additional 150 USDC.

 ## Challenge list